markkuinkinen/maze-solver/README.md

 ## Algorithm Breakdown
 **Maze Generation (DFS)**
-- Each explored cell is marked using enum/bitwise operator flags.
+- A random cell is selected as the start point

-- Cell positions are stored as pairs of integers: (x, y).

-- Explored cells are pushed to the stack.

-- When no unexplored neighbors are left, the algorithm backtracks by popping from the stack.
+- The algorithm uses a stack to store the current path and bitwise flags to track cell walls and visited status

+- Neighbors are chosen randomly and connected by "breaking" walls

+- Backtracks when there are no unvisited neighbors

 **Maze Solving (BFS)**

+- A stack and vector are used to track explored paths and determine the shortest route.

-- Explores the maze level-by-level to ensure the shortest path is found.
+- As the maze is solved, visited cells are drawn in cyan.

-- Tracks visited nodes using a stack and a vector.

-- During backtracking, unnecessary paths are removed from the vector, leaving only the shortest valid route.
+- Backtracked dead ends are removed from the shortest path vector.

+- Final shortest path is displayed in yellow.